tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: bdqffdq:targetedValidation
 - Preferred Label: targeted Validation
-- Definition: Validation where the data conformance with needs may be improved by accepting proposals from an Amendment via an ImprovementTarget.
+- Definition: A Validation for which the data conformance with needs may be improved by accepting proposals from an Amendment via an ImprovementTarget.
 - SubClass Of: http://www.w3.org/2002/07/owl#topObjectProperty
 - Range [ owl:someValuesFrom bdqffdq:targetedValidation ]
-- Comments: Relates an improvement target to a Validation.
-Describes the relationship between an improvement target and a Validation.
+- Comments: Relates an ImprovementTarget to a Validation.
+Describes the relationship between an ImprovementTarget and a Validation.
 - View in: [term-list](../list/bdqffdq/index.md#targetedValidation)

 ********************